jkbest2/posdefecology.net/content/author/admin/_index.md

 +++

-John Best is a graduate student in the [Punt Lab](https://puntlab.washington.edu) at the University of Washington.
-He is in the third year of his PhD in the [Quantitative Ecology and Resource Management (QERM)](https://depts.washington.edu/qerm/) program.
-His research focuses on applying spatial and spatiotemporal modeling techniques to questions in ecology and particulary fisheries science.
-He is developing spatiotemporal models to combine fishery-independent (survey) and fishery-dependent data in an effort to improve indices of abundance.
-He is also developing techniques to improve spatial models by including nonstationary spatial effects.
-An additional project is focused on improving parameterizations for Bayesian state-space models to reduce bias and computation time.
+I am a third year PhD student in the Quantitative Ecology and Resource Manamgent program at the University of Washington.
+My research focuses on applying spatiotemporal statistical models to questions in fisheries management and ecology.
+In particular, I am developing models for improving indices of abundance derived from fishery-dependent observations.
+I am also intereted in improving the computational efficiency and reliability of Bayesian model fits through the application of advanced Markov chain Monte Carlo tools like the No-U-Turn Sampler.
+Before returning to graduate school, I worked as an apprentice aviation mechanic and mountain guide.